tobiasgrubenmann/set09121/lectures/lecture3.md

 # Rules: Defining Objects and Restric Actions

 - **Rules** define the objects and restrict actions in the game.
-- In chess, the rules define differen objects: <!-- .element: class="fragment" -->
+- In chess, the rules define different objects: <!-- .element: class="fragment" -->
     - King: Can only move one tile in any direction. <!-- .element: class="fragment" -->
     - Bishop: Can only move diagonal. <!-- .element: class="fragment" -->
 - In a RTS game, rules define different unit types: <!-- .element: class="fragment" -->